PiggyAwesome/useless/README.md

-Yo mamma so fat, I got lost after running around her.
+Yo mamma so fat she sat on a rainbow and popped Skittles out